There is much to see here! Take a moment to learn more about our community.

 Crestwood Hills Preschool is a cooperative and inclusive community, which values diversity in all its forms and honors the social and individual differences of all children and families.
 We believe that our intentional ongoing engagement with diversity - in our learning spaces and in our community - increases cultural awareness, cognitive skills and empathetic understanding among our students, parents and staff.

 Our cooperative community is another distinctive aspect of Crestwood.
 We are people from different backgrounds with varied life experiences who are united by our common parenting values and who choose to experience our children’s education as a community.
 Our co-op commitment not only keeps our dynamic school running on all cylinders, but it also allows parents to model the spirit of teamwork and “pitching in” for the good of the whole.

-Our parents volunteer twice a month to work in their child's classroom, where they assist teachers and engage directly with the children -- be it reading a story in the cozy corner, supplying a nourishing snack for the class, or simply sharing their talents and interests.
+Our parents volunteer twice a month for three hour shifts to work in their child's classroom.
+They assist teachers and engage directly with the children -- be it reading a story in the cozy corner, supplying a nourishing snack for the class, or simply sharing their talents and interests.
 Along with being an important part of their child's first school-based educational experience and building a strong community, many parents report that the opportunity to observe and learn about child development and behavior from our skilled teachers is one of the most valuable aspects of belonging to our co-op.

 Not only are our teachers highly qualified in terms of their formal early childhood education, many have been connected with our preschool for decades.
 Crestwood teachers annually participate in professional development opportunities.
 Our teachers also recognize the important educational benefits of diversity and inclusion -- cognitive, social and emotional -- for all students who interact with people from different backgrounds, cultures and orientations to the world.
 Each class has three lead teachers, contributing to an child-to-adult ratio of no more than 4:1.